xebia-functional/lambda/blog/README.md

 * The implementation should use ordinary code, follow common algorithms, and adhere to sound practice.
 No implementation should fare better (or worse) than any other due to an abundance (or dearth) of cleverness.
+* Official AWS SDKs should be used, not third-party alternatives.
 * The total cost of reproducing the benchmarks should be small, in case anyone wants to reprise the contest for themselves.